Code-Wes/Code_Wes_Introduction/wesCS.md

       - Comp 341 **Artificial Intelligence**: Think algorithms was fun?
 Do it again!
 But with lectures that will inevitably bring you back to using google's waaaaaaaay better builtins.
       - Comp 343 **Machine Learning**: Impress your parents by taking this class and then use google's waaaaaaaay better builtins.
       - Comp 360 **Information Security and Privacy**: Use all the blockers and vpns you want, tor is the only safe way to get to handshake.
+    - Special Topics
+      - **Automated Reasoning**: DPL + Automata.
+Sound fun to you?
+Let's see if this ever gets offered again.
+      - **Robotics**: We have no idea yet.
+Let's see if this ever gets offered again.